ghaarm/ngram-type-ger/README.md

 # German Ngram Type

 This project is a fork of https://github.com/ranelpadon/ngram-type, but using German ngrams that I researched myself.
+And extended by penta- and hexagramms.
 The hosted version is located at https://ghaarm.github.io/ngram-type-ger/.

 For how I found and extracted the German n-grams, see the